camille-marro/jdr-bot/README.md

 # Jdr-bot

-## Discord bot that can help you to play RPG Games
+## Discord bot for fun and testing dev skills

 ### First of all
 You need to create a token.js file were you put the token liked to your bot.